kontainapp/km/payloads/demo-dweb/demo-script.md

 * The demo hardware is expected to have KM repo checked out in `~/workspace/covm` (change `repo=...` in the text below if the location is different()
 * KM build is successful
+* Docker v18.x should be installed for `make distro` and `make publish` to work.
+You can use docker-ce or moby-engine, they both install docker v18.x.
+  * If docker is already installed, check version with `docker version -f 'Client: {{.Client.Version}}'`
+  * For `docker-CE`, see [Docker installation info](https://docs.docker.com/install/linux/docker-ce/fedora/).
+As of the moment of this writing, they did not support Fedora30 so --releasever=29 needs to be passed to dnf
+   * For `moby-engine`, just `dnf install` it.
-* `make distro` should also pass so km base container is available
+* `make distro` should pass so km base container is available
+* If docker image size comparison is needed, it's a good idea to pre-pull Ubuntu based and Alpine based Python images: `docker pull python; docker pull jfloff/alpine-python`
 * [kubectl (1.14+)](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux) and Azure [az CLI (latest)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest) should be installed for Kubernetes/Azure part of the demo
-* for meltdown demo, the hardware has to be intel supporting TSX instructions, and  meltdown mitigation should be turned off (`pti=off` on boot line)
+* for meltdown demo, the hardware has to be Intel CPU supporting TSX instructions, and  meltdown mitigation should be turned off (`pti=off` on boot line)
-* `jq` installed for demo formatting
+* `jq` installed for pretty output formatting.
-* Azure publish and Kubernetes deploy require interactive login to Azure:
+* Azure publish and Kubernetes deploy require interactive login:
 ```bash
 az login
 az acr login -n kontainkubecr